-Networking is crucial in finding employment in Canada.
-Arrive Connections and LinkedIn are good starting points for you to build your network.
+Networking is crucial to finding employment in Canada.
+LinkedIn is a good starting point for you to build your network.
+See the top 10 tips to optimize your LinkedIn profile.
 Coffee chats can also help you learn about the local market and get accustomed to Canadian culture and workplace etiquette.

 Arrive is with you every step of the way.